Why Kayaking and Fishing in the Bahamas is An Angler's Dream!

 Bahamas.
 Even the thought of it has people thinking tan lines, tiki bars and endless buffets.
 But what lies beyond the breakers is what makes Grand Bahama an angler's dream fishing spot and can make your kayaking dream come true.

 Paddle just a couple of miles from the shore and the bottom can drop 1000 feet.
 Deep ocean currents carry nutrients where marlin, dolphin, tuna, wahoo and king mackerel wait.

 Live bait is the easy ticket for catching just about any species in the gin clear waters off Freeport.
 Goggle eyes, pilchards and blue runners are all good choices.
 Leader choice depends on the target species.
 For toothy predators, like kingfish and wahoo, use 50-80 pound single-strand wire.
-For sure sighted hunters like tuna and mahi mahi, stick with a fluorocarbon leader between 30-60 pound test.
+For sure-sighted hunters, like tuna and mahi mahi, stick with a fluorocarbon leader between 30-60 pound test.

-The Bahama seas may be nasty when the wind blows from the southeast, so bring a stable pedal kayak that can handle the moderate surf.
+The Bahama seas may be nasty when the wind blows from the southeast, so rent a stable pedal kayak that can handle the moderate surf.
 A pedal drive kayak will cover the waters faster and more efficiently, especially for trolling.
 Also invest in a high-quality depth finder and GPS combination that will keep the boat on the reef and on the fish.

 We are committed to providing high quality kayaks at a competitive price.
 High quality materials, genuinely helpful service, easy online ordering, and to-your-door delivery.